mvelo-081/quizzez/README.md

 ---

+## incoming development

+- Able to solve coding problems in the web-appliction, and get feadback about your solution.
+- Able to answer long question, and have a model which will able to grade you with out being bias of the users solution, and guide them further into understanding the tested concept.
+- I am busy with a research of implementing my our model with will be able to extract quiz question in any type format.

+---

 ## EXCLAMER

 - Quiz are extracted using AI , so there might exist errors in questions and answers
 - On mobile devices, I recommend that you use desktop mode on your browser (It is not fully optimised for mobile devices)